avinashkranjan/Amazing-Python-Scripts/AWS Management Scripts/AWS Automation Script for AWS endorsement management/Readme.md

 This python script can be used to manage a AWS endorsement.

-this provides features like :
+This provides features like :

 EC2 :